Saturday, April 1, 2023

 I managed a walking stick and metal carving business for Staffs by Gust, a clothing and costume rental booth where the Owner hired me because she needed a strong Manager who would run her business with integrity, because she admitted she could not.
 I changed the displays based on networking with peers who had worked with clothing.
 I posted prices clearly.
 Created sets with prices marked.
 Hired two excellent employees with different skill sets, and the three of us took the average day from 2k to 6-8 K.

-To work at special events you have to be adept with socialedia, Microsoft programs, Google programs, Mac programs, spreadsheets, invoices, inventory, shipping and receiving.
+To work at special events you have to be adept with social media, Microsoft programs, Google programs, Mac programs, spreadsheets, invoices, inventory, shipping and receiving.
 You have to be flexible and resourceful, withstand weather conditions with a smile, know how to interact with large crowds and sometimes say the same thing over and over with a smile, like it isn't the thousandth time you've said it that hour.

 You located week work painting handmade wooden shields, painting sometimes 30+ in a day, you handmade flower garlands.

 You spent seven years, sometimes working full time reviewing college admissions teams on their performance on contract by their executives.
 Evaluating their presentation, looking for issues within the locations, doing written reports and audio recordings for their employers.
 Estimating travel expenses, tracking expenses and turning in receipts, invoicing and creating the fictional characters you portrayed well enough to do neutral evaluations.
+Being over 400 people in 7 years.
+Being identified as the top ranked college reviewed in the US.

 You stepped into Management at the Castle of Muskogee.
 You worked 70 hours a week.
 You painted shops, repaired holes in roofs.
 You set up displays, researched product lines, set KPIs with the owner and reviewed them weekly during events, you handled all the ordering, receiving, inventory, hiring, training, every aspect of running six distinct businesses.
 You handled their online sales and created an inventory database.
 You organized their warehouses.
 You created a new shop in five days before opening weekend, and it turned a profit in its first season.